Swiss bank Julius Baer to pay $79.7 million in FIFA corruption settlement

 The Justice Department unveiled the FIFA probe in April 2015.

-More than 40 defendants, including soccer and marketing executives, were charged, and at least 30 have pleaded guilty.
+More than 40 defendants have been charged, and at least 30 have pleaded guilty.

-In November, former Julius Baer banker Jorge Arzuaga was sentenced to three years probation after pleading guilty to a conspiracy charge.
+The former Julius Baer banker, Jorge Arzuaga, was sentenced in November to three years probation after pleading guilty to a conspiracy charge.

-Arzuaga had been accused of helping an Argentine sports marketing executive pay bribes to the president of Argentina’s soccer federation, who was a FIFA vice president.
+Arzuaga was accused of helping an Argentine sports marketing executive pay bribes to Julio Grondona, who was then president of Argentina’s soccer federation and also a FIFA vice president.
+Grondona died in 2014.

 Swiss financial regulator FINMA has also imposed penalties for Julius Baer’s anti-money laundering shortfalls, ordering the bank to improve its controls and appoint an auditor, and reprimanding two former chief executives.